 - Bald eagles

-One year after the city was settled in 1857, the first dam was constructed in Hutchinson.
-In 1858, a steamboat was built on the river and made its maiden voyage all the way down the South Fork and onto the Mississippi.
+One year after the city was established in 1857, the first dam was constructed in Hutchinson.
+In 1858, a steamboat was built on the river and made its maiden voyage all the way down the South Fork and onto the Mississippi River.
 Though the water of the South Fork was high enough to accommodate a steamboat for the first five years after it was built, the steamboat never returned to its origins.
 The owners were offered a chance to sell their boat to run the Mississippi between Minneapolis and St. Cloud, a much busier route.

-Hutchinson became a bustling settlement in any case, with a flouring mill built in 1866.
+Hutchinson became a bustling town in any case, with a flouring mill built in 1866.
 This mill was destroyed by fire in 1884 but reconstructed two years later.
 In 1910, the Gopher Campfire Club was formed for preserving game and fish in the area, making it the first conservation club in Minnesota.
 During the 1930s, the Works Project Administration constructed a bathing beach and fieldstone bathhouse on the south shore in Hutchinson.

 Though agricultural development was difficult due to the wooded landscape, farming was the chief occupation for over a hundred years.
 Agricultural lands still form the vast majority of the South Fork watershed, but some residents are beginning to shift away from agricultural jobs, with some even commuting to the Twin Cities for work.